Free Freelance Contract Generator Online

 Frequently asked questions

-A freelance contract must include: the parties' names, the specific scope of work and deliverables, the timeline and milestones, the payment schedule with amounts and triggers, the number of revisions included, intellectual property ownership clauses, a kill fee for client cancellations, late payment terms, and governing law.
+A freelance contract must include: the parties' full legal names, the specific scope of work and deliverables, the project timeline and milestones, the payment schedule with amounts and triggers, the number of revisions included, intellectual property ownership clauses, a kill fee for client cancellations after work has begun, late payment terms, and governing law.
 Missing any of these elements creates ambiguity that typically resolves in the client's favor in a dispute.

-By default in most jurisdictions, the creator owns the copyright to work they create.
+By default in most jurisdictions, the creator owns the copyright to work they produce.
 To transfer those rights to the client, the contract must contain an explicit IP assignment clause.
-Most client contracts call for full IP transfer on final payment.
-The freelancer should carve out pre-existing tools, code libraries, and frameworks they use across projects, these should remain the freelancer's property even when incorporated into the client deliverable.
+Most client contracts call for full IP transfer upon final payment.
+Freelancers should carve out pre-existing tools, code libraries, and frameworks used across multiple projects so those assets remain the freelancer's property even when incorporated into a client deliverable.

-Standard freelance payment terms include a deposit of 25 to 50 percent due before work begins, milestone payments tied to defined deliverables during the project, and a final payment due before IP transfer and final file delivery.
+Standard freelance payment terms include a deposit of 25 to 50 percent due before work begins, milestone payments tied to defined deliverables, and a final payment due before IP transfer and final file delivery.
 Net 7 is the most favorable term for freelancers.
 Net 30 is acceptable for established clients with good payment history.
-Include a late payment penalty (typically 1.5 percent per month) and reserve the right to suspend work for non-payment.
+Include a late payment penalty, typically 1.5 percent per month, and reserve the right to suspend work for non-payment.

 Scope changes after contract signing should be handled through a written change order that specifies the new work, the additional cost, and the revised timeline.
 The contract should state that scope changes require a written change order signed by both parties before additional work begins.
 Without this clause, clients can argue that verbal scope changes were implicitly agreed upon.
 The freelance contract generator includes a change order clause in the scope section.